Friday, October 7, 2016

 - Program Selection Committee: Did you love the workshops at previous CO-LEADS... but maybe some more than others?
-Did you feel like there was something we forgot to include?
+Did you feel like there was a topic or type of activity not included?
 Be part of the team that chooses the workshops for the conference.
 Your feedback as a previous participant is invaluable in determining which workshops should return and which new ones we should add this year.
 You'd join the Committee in September to review and discuss proposals.
 TO APPLY: You'll submit a ½-to-one page description of why you want to be on the committee and what you would add to the discussion, along with your name, and what year(s) you attended CO-LEADS.

 - Day-of Summit Staff: We'll also need help on the day of the conference with set-up/breakdown, registration or other logistics.

 If you are interested in any of these roles, please contact our convener, Steve Willich, below.

 It is important to remember our history, both to honor the work of those before us, and to inform our actions moving forward.
 Click an annual theme below to open a PDF copy of the program/poster.